Have anyone heard about MOSFETs?

 Test the Circuit

-- Press and release the push button to initiate the circuit.
+- Press and release the push button to start the circuit.

-- Observe the relay activation and deactivation based on the timing determined by the capacitor and resistor values.
+- Keep and eye on the relay activation and deactivation based on the timing measured by the capacitor and resistor values.

 Circuit Operation: